Skip to Content

 What is a Sulky?

 A sulky is a lightweight, two-wheeled cart used in harness racing.
 It is designed to be pulled by a horse, maintaining a trotting or pacing gait.
-The driver sits on the sulky, which is connected to the horse by a harness.
+The driver sits on the sulky, connected to the horse by a harness.
 Sulkies are crucial to the sport, allowing the horse to demonstrate its speed and skill.